 Campus Mailbox: 127

 I am also blessed to have a wonderful supportive husband Tom who is a biologist for the Pennsylvania Game Commission.
-Together we have a beautiful two year old daughter Eme who allows me to remember what life is really all about!!
+Together we have a beautiful daughter Eme who allows me to remember what life is really all about!

 Please look at the links below for more information and for the recent press releases concerning my activities.